Weaning & Weights

 Eddie 11 weeks old

-The Eclectus parrot is said to be one of the hardest parrots to wean.
-If it isn’t done correctly you can end up with some behaviours & severe weight loss.
-Stunted & malnourished chicks are on the increase with hand feeding today.
-Many hand feeders use their own home made formula, never weigh the bird so never know weather the bird is actually a proper weight & healthy.
-You can't judge by looking at a chick & the most accurate way to know how the chick is progressing is to keep a weight chart.
-If the weight declines you at least can be aware this sooner rather than later.
+parrot species.
+If the weaning isn’t done correctly you can end up with many behaviours and severe weight loss, stunted growth, health issues and death.
+Stunted and malnourished chicks appear to be on the increase with hand rearing today.
+Some hand rearers or breeders never weigh the bird so never know weather the bird is actually a proper weight and healthy.
+You can't judge the birds weight properly by looking at a chick and the most accurate way to know how the chick is progressing is to keep a weight chart and weigh them every morning before a feeding.
+If the weight does decline you can at least be aware this sooner rather than later when it may

-Other causes are watered down formulas, incorrect mixing of formulas & unhygienic areas where the food is prepared.
+Other causes are watered down formulas, incorrect mixing of formulas and unhygienic areas where the food is prepared.

 Pulling eggs from the parents can also cause many problems.
 The first 28 days are the most important to the chick because this is the time their growth rates accelerate.
+From hatching through to 28 days is when they need the booster start to life and the correct feeding.
 For this reason alone they should be kept with the parents.
-Only they can give the chicks the correct nutritional requirements for successful growth.
+Only the parents of the chick can give the chicks the best nutritional requirements for successful growth and the best start to life.
+This is the time, if anything is going to go wrong, it will start now and this is the time they are at risk of being stunted.
+A chick should not be pulled earlier from the nest unless something has gone wrong with the chick or parents and it has to be done for the chicks own safety.

-This is just a guide to the sub species weights & length.
-The weights can vary individually.
-You can have a larger or smaller weighing Eclectus than usual for the sub species.
+These sub species weights a only guide.
+The weights do vary individually.
+You can have a larger or smaller weighing Eclectus than the guide for any sub species.
 These weights should only be used as a guide for your Eclectus parrot.

 Grand Eclectus Parrot